Royal National Park Beaches

 1. Garie Beach

 Wildlife lovers are also in for a treat at Garie Beach, thanks to great whale-watching opportunities in winter and birdwatching throughout the year.
-You’ll glimpse sea eagles, albatrosses and more so make sure you pack the binoculars in with the picnic!
+You’ll glimpse sea eagles, albatrosses and more, so make sure you pack the binoculars with the picnic!